Solving a wet bilge mystery

 A retrospective warranty claim

-Taking the floor out of a yacht is not something that anyone would want to do without concrete evidence that doing so would resolve the problem.
-Not everybody realises that such a large component sits hidden under the engine compartment, totally concealed in a box section inside the hull stringers.
+Anyone would not want to take the floor out of a yacht without concrete evidence that doing so would resolve the problem.
+Not everybody realises that such a significant component sits hidden under the engine compartment, concealed in a box section inside the hull stringers.

 Now you all know.

 Links to Pages About us / Testimonials / Sell Your Boat / Boats For Sale / News Posts / Boats For Sale News Post / Yacht For Sale Posts / Boat Maintainance Posts / Spain information Posts / Living on a boat Posts / Marina Berth for Rent Spain / Yacht Brokers Job Posts / Join Us / Yacht Syndicate /